-If you are a widow(er) of a qualifying sponsor and you remarry, and the remarriage is later terminated by death, divorce, or annulment, you may reestablish CHAMPVA eligibility.
-The beginning date of your reeligibility is the first day of the month after termination of the remarriage.
-To reestablish CHAMPVA eligibility, copies of the marriage certificate and death, divorce, or annulment documents (as appropriate) must be provided.
+If you are a survivor of a qualifying sponsor and you remarry, and the remarriage is later terminated by death, divorce, or annulment, you may reestablish CHAMPVA eligibility.

-When a CHAMPVA-eligible beneficiary turns 18, CHAMPVA requires that the beneficiary submit proof to CHAMPVA of full-time enrollment in an educational institution for benefits to continue.
+When a CHAMPVA-eligible beneficiary turns 18 they must submit proof to CHAMPVA of full-time enrollment in an educational institution for benefits to continue.

-A Veteran's Primary Family Caregiver may also be eligible to receive medical care through CHAMPVA if the Primary Family Caregiver is not entitled to care or services under a health care plan.
+A veteran's primary family caregiver may also be eligible for CHAMPVA if they aren't entitled to care or services under a health care plan.

 CHAMPVA is always the secondary payer to Medicare.
 If you are eligible for Medicare, at any age and for any reason, you must enroll in Medicare Part A and Medicare Part B to keep your CHAMPVA benefits.
 Social Security Administration documentation of enrollment in both Part A and Part B is required by CHAMPVA.